swathiiyer2/fathom/docs/development.rst

 If you're in the midst of a tornado of rapid development and the fancy stuff is too slow, you can invoke ``make test`` to run "just the tests, ma'am".

+And if you want to drop into the debugger in the middle of a test, add a ``debugger;`` statement at your desired breakpoint, then run ``make debugtest``.

 Docs
 ====